-The majority of car accidents are caused by negligence.
+The majority of Rhode Island car accidents are caused by negligence.
 While this usually involves the negligence of at least one driver, there are other parties who could share blame for a crash without being anywhere near the accident scene.
 For example, a wrong-way driver may cause an accident because of a missing or poorly placed sign, or hitting a pothole may cause you to lose control of your vehicle.
 It’s important to understand who is liable for the costs of injuries and property damage in these cases.

 Liability for Car Accidents Caused by Road Defects